St Anne's Chapel

 It is a ‘Chapel of ease’ for St Mary’s saving parishioners’ legs from the walk to Stoke Bruerne.

-No longer used for Sunday services, a short prayer meeting is held every third Thursday prior to the Village Hall coffee morning.
+Although the chapel is no longer used for Sunday services, a short prayer meeting is held every third Thursday prior to the Village Hall coffee morning.